sthagen/spdx-lint/docs/index.md

 Experimental.

 ## Rationale
-create a maintainable SPDX parser and validator that rules per baseline and extensions (profiles).
+Create a maintainable SPDX parser and validator that rules per baseline and extensions (profiles).